Contractible stability spaces and faithful braid group actions: The C alabi- Y au- -category of a D ynkin quiver

-Recently, Ikeda has extended Bridgeland and Smith's work relating stability conditions with quadratic differentials to obtain the following result. \begin{theorem}\cite[Theorem~1.1]{Akishi} Let $Q$ be a Dynkin quiver of type $A$.
-Then there is an isomorphism $\stabGQ{N}/\braidGQ{N}\cong\hreg/W$ of complex manifolds. \end{theorem} Combining this with Corollary~\ref{CYN contractibility}, we obtain a new proof of \begin{theorem}[Seidel--Thomas, \cite{MR1831820}] Let $Q$ be a quiver of type $A$.
-Then $\Phi_N \colon \braidQ\to \braidGQ{N}$ is an isomorphism. \end{theorem}
+Ikeda has extended Bridgeland--Smith's work relating stability conditions with quadratic differentials to obtain the following result. \begin{theorem}[{\cite[Theorem~1.1]{Akishi}}] Let $Q$ be a Dynkin quiver of type $A$.
+Then there is an isomorphism $\stabGQ{N}/\braidGQ{N}\cong\hreg/W$ of complex manifolds. \end{theorem} Combining this with Corollary~\ref{CYN contractibility}, we obtain a new proof of